-As discussed above, the West Parking Garage Site would provide entrance/exit on South Prairie, and would relocate the existing crosswalk on the north side of the South Prairie Avenue and West 102nd Street intersection; the relocated crosswalk would be immediately south of the garage entrance/exit.
-The existing south crosswalk at South Prairie Avenue and West 102nd Street would be eliminated.
+As discussed above, the West Parking Garage Site would provide entrance/exit on South Prairie, which would remove the existing crosswalk on the north side of the South Prairie Avenue and West 102nd Street.
 The removal of this crosswalk would not create a physical barrier or obstacle to circulation that would restrict existing patterns of movement between the Project Site and the surrounding neighborhoods.
-Pedestrians could use the relocated north crosswalk to cross South Prairie Avenue, walk two blocks south to the crosswalks at the South Prairie Avenue and West 104th Street intersection, or walk one block north to use the crosswalk located at the intersection of South Prairie Avenue and West Century Boulevard.
-None of the related cumulative projects would reduce the connectivity across South Prairie Avenue and, thus, would not combine with the effects of the Proposed Project to physically divide an established community.
+Pedestrians could use the existing crosswalk to remain on the south side of the South Prairie Avenue and West 102nd Street or walk one block north to use the crosswalk located off of the South Prairie Avenue and West Century Boulevard intersection.
+None of the related cumulative projects would reduce the connectivity across South Prairie Avenue, and thus would not combine with the effects of the Proposed Project to physically divide an established community.

-Based on the above considerations, the Proposed Project, in conjunction with other cumulative development within the project vicinity, would not result in the physical division of an established community.
+Based on the above considerations, the Proposed Project, in conjunction with the HPSP Adjusted Baseline projects and other cumulative development within the project vicinity, would not result in the physical division of an established community.
 Therefore, the cumulative impact would be less than significant.